 You can take this technique a step further and engage a pain-free area in some movement.
 I'll reveal a secret because at least you won't see me in action: I sometimes lie on my back in bed and move my hands in balletic movements.
 I love to watch my hands and fingers imitate the grace of a ballerina.

 3. Look for other pleasant or interesting sense data in the present moment.
 Find as many as you can—the sight and feel of the sun shining through the window, the sound of cars passing by, a fleeting thought about what you'll eat for dinner, the hum of the refrigerator motor, the physical sensation of a wisp of hair on your cheek, an odor coming from the kitchen.
 Paying attention to as many sensory inputs as you can often eases your pain because it relegates it to just one of many sensory experiences going on in your life at the present moment.

 4. Try imagery.
 Think about a place from the past when you were pain-free.
 My place is Maké Horse Beach on Moloka'i.
 I picture the waves crashing onshore and I recall the warmth of the sand.
 Wherever your place is, transport yourself there.
 Using imagery to take your mind off your pain relaxes the body, including the muscles around the pain site.
 This can reduce your overall pain load.

-Note: The theme of this article is expanded on in both of my books, How to Live Well with Chronic Pain and Illness: A Mindful Guide (2015) and How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow (2013)
+Learn more in my books, How to Live Well with Chronic Pain and Illness: A Mindful Guide (2015) and How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow (2013)